2 workers, suspect injured during armed robbery in Chapel Hill, 1 suspect on the run

 The other suspect fled the scene.
 Police described the suspect as a male wearing blue jeans, a black sweatshirt with text on the back, white Nike shoes with dark accents, and was possibly cut during the fight.

-Police said the suspect was seen fleeing in a silver car believe to be an Acura.
+Police said the suspect was seen fleeing in a silver car believed to be an Acura.

-Police advise that the public does not approach the suspect and instead call 911.

 2 workers, suspect injured during armed robbery in Chapel Hill, 1 suspect on the run